gl2748/blog/src/pages/blog/2019-01-16-composing-higher-order-components-in-react.md

 ```
 const result = compose(a,b)(c)
 ```
-where (See the codesandbox below or how I rolled my own compose.
+where: (See the Codesandbox below for how I rolled my own compose.)
 ```
 const compose = (...fns) => fns.reduce((f, g) => (...args) => f(g(...args)));

 ```

 The key to achieving this is the [compose method, which we will take from Ramda](https://ramdajs.com/docs/#compose), and ensuring each of our HOCs has the function signature of only taking in one parameter, of the same type returned by the preceding function.
 In our case:
-`Component => Component` In fact, with compose generally, the rule is that the first method have the maximum number of allowed arguments, with subsequent composed methods being unary.
+`Component => Component` In fact, with compose generally, the rule is that the first method have the maximum number of allowed arguments (unlimited arity), with subsequent composed methods being unary (arity of one).

 Finally the question becomes resolving the types for each method passed to `compose`.